The Do's and Don'ts for Employees Working Remotely

-And if you are new to this evolving paradigm, all you need is the right principles and guidelines to keep going.
+And if you are new to this evolving paradigm, all you need is the correct principles and guidelines to keep going.

 Here Are Our Key Dos And Don'ts

 Your workstation is where you put all your energy when you work remotely.
-Make sure you prep for it.
+Please make sure you prep for it.
 Arrange all the resources you need to build your workstation.
 Find a place that is comfortable and distraction-free.
-Since you are going to spend most of your time working, make sure you keep all the necessary equipment right near to your workstation.
+Since you will spend most of your time working, make sure you keep all the necessary equipment right near your workstation.

 2. Create a morning routine

 A routine is what triggers your mind to get you started.
 Maintain a morning routine.
 It can be anything from making yourself a cup of coffee to doing some exercises or changing your pajamas to your getting dressed for work.

 When you start your day early to follow your routine, it eventually becomes a habit that helps you keep going.
 If you are new to this culture of work, a routine is a must to follow.
 A mindful start in the morning can keep you sane and save you much time and help you not to rush later.

 3. Communicate with your team regularly

 Just because you are working remotely does not mean that you will work on your own.
 Communicate with your team regularly and stay updated.
 Tools such as Slack, Microsoft Teams, Zoom, and Workplace by Facebook will help you keep in touch with peers and staff.

 These can help you connect with your team, arrange meetings, share files and information related to your work.
 Also, these can keep everyone on the same page and even more productive.